idriss-crypto/ts-library/readme.md

 ### Send MATIC/ERC20/ERC721 to send assets to both users that have IDriss registered, and to those who are yet to have one on Polygon chain
 In case that the user resolves to an address in IDriss registry, asset transfer is performed directly to the user.
 The asset is being send to SendToAnyone smart contract, so that the user can claim it after registering.
-Please note that if the smart contract is used, it additionally invokes approve function for the contract to be able to hold it in hte escrow.
+Please note that if the smart contract is used, it additionally invokes approve function for the contract to be able to hold it in the escrow.

 **Use transferToIDriss**